Hiking the Pēpēʻōpae Bog Trail in the Kamakou Preserve on Molokai, Hawaiʻi

 ʻIliahi (Sandalwood) Pit

-Maunahui-Makakupaʻia will then pass by the culturally significant ʻIliahi Pit, also known as the Sandalwood Pit, which I recommend checking out whether on your way up or down because it’s an interesting place to learn about some of the history in Hawaiʻi; a bit of a dark history at that.
+Maunahui-Makakupaʻia will then pass by the culturally significant ʻIliahi Pit, also known as the Sandalwood Pit, which I recommend checking out either on your way up or down because it’s an interesting place to learn about and see a small part of Hawaiʻi’s history—a bit of a dark history at that.

-In short, ʻIliahi, or Sandalwood as it’s known as in other places around the world, is one of the most valuable woods for its oil and fragrance properties.
-Furthermore, Hawaiʻi is home to a third of all Sandalwood species in the world, and in order to pay back debts that the Hawaiian Kingdom had been accruing, Hawaiʻi began exporting Sandalwood, primarily to China, as a way to repay those debts.
+In short, ʻIliahi, or Sandalwood as it’s known as in other places around the world, is one of the most valuable woods for its oil and fragrance properties, and Hawaiʻi is home to a third of all Sandalwood species in the world.

 This practice was unsustainable, and the ʻIliahi trade collapsed as many of the Hawaiian Sandalwood species were over-harvested to the point of extinction.

-As for the ʻIliahi Pit, this hole in the ground was supposed to replicate a ship’s hold, so that Hawaiians knew how much ʻIliahi would fit on one ship from where it was gathered up here in the forest.
+As for the ʻIliahi Pit, this hole in the ground was supposed to replicate a ship’s hold so that Hawaiians knew how much ʻIliahi would fit on one ship from where it was gathered up here in the forest before being transported down the mountain.

 ʻIliahi (Sandalwood) Pit